 Just like any other item for sale, value will determine selling price.
 Value is a broad term, and can incorporate many variables, but without going into extreme detail about what will influence the selling price of your business, we will discuss the essential aspects.

 - Income – income is by far the most important.
-In fact, it is many times more important than anything else.
 What a business makes in ANNUAL PROFIT is the main determination of what it will sell for.
 Yeah, there are some other influences, such as equipment value and patents and years in business, but if a business doesn’t make money, all that other stuff means little.
 A business will be valued by the annual net profits PLUS any add-backs.
 Add-backs are seller perks, or discretionary income.
 Under most circumstances, these include:

 - depreciation and amortization